 This is fascinating stuff and if anyone can assist in making out more detail from the pictures PLEASE contact me at the usual E-Mail address.

-The previously SECRET Document above refers to the departure of U.S. Troops from Mourne House and onward to Operation Overlord and the invasion of Normandy.
+The previously SECRET Document above refers to the departure of U.S. Troops from Mourne Park and onward to Operation Overlord and the invasion of Normandy.

 The Disc shown above was found at Mourne Park.
 It has been identified as a First World War U.S. Army Identity Disc which may have been carried by the Son of James A. Weir, Service Number 618484, as a Good Luck Charm when he arrived at Mourne Park with the U.S. Army during the Second World War.